DebanilBora/flask-blog/README.md

 # Flask Blog 📝

-A simple **Flask-based Blog Application** where users can create, edit, and delete blog posts.
+A simple **Flask-based Blog Application** with full CRUD functionality, user authentication, CKEditor integration, PostgreSQL database, and SMTP email support.
-This project demonstrates **Flask, SQLAlchemy, WTForms, and Bootstrap** integration, and is deployed on **Render** with a PostgreSQL database.
+This project is deployed on **Render** with PostgreSQL as the database service.

 ---